8 Easy Valentine’s Dessert Recipes with Zero Refined Sugar

 We love that sweetness is associated with Valentine’s Day, but that doesn’t mean we necessarily want to eat a whole lot of refined sugar-packed desserts and throw off our blood sugar levels.
 We’ve found a bunch of desserts that are thoroughly romantic and sweet, but contain no added sugar whatsoever.
-That’s not to say these desserts are exactly sugar-free — just that their sugar comes from natural sources like vegetables, fruits, and honey.
+That’s not to say these Valentine’s dessert recipes are exactly sugar-free — just that their sugar comes from natural sources like vegetables, fruits, and honey.

 It’s not always so easy to find a brownie that’s moist and rich if you’re looking to stick to gluten-free options and also avoid refined sugar.
 But these sweet potato brownies make use of sweet potatoes’ natural sugar content and creamy texture for a final brownie that is absolutely delicious.
 Once blended with that cocoa, the batter is actually very rich and chocolatey.

 This honey almond cake recipe is phenomenally simple, so it’s a great fit for someone who may not think of themselves as a star baker.
 It’s also delicious on its own and needs no frosting — a handful of blackberries and raspberries on top would be just as good.
 And as the recipe author notes, if you want to toss some lemon and orange zest into the cake batter, that will really elevate the recipe, too.